Sean Kinney

 Sean Howard Kinney (born May 27, 1966) is an American musician, best known as the drummer and co-founder of the rock band Alice in Chains.
 Kinney also founded the short-lived supergroup Spys4Darwin, and has collaborated with other artists such as Johnny Cash and Metallica.
-He played drums for his Alice in Chains bandmate, Jerry Cantrell's first solo album, Boggy Depot (1998).
+He played drums for his Alice in Chains bandmate, Jerry Cantrell's debut solo album, Boggy Depot (1998).
 Since 2009, Kinney has been co-owner of The Crocodile club in Seattle.
 He was a guest drummer on NBC's Late Night with Seth Meyers in September 2018.
 Kinney has earned nine Grammy Award nominations as a member of Alice in Chains.

 Biography

 Sean Howard Kinney was born in Renton, Washington, on May 27, 1966.
 His father was a police officer and his mother was a city official.

 Kinney's interest in music was developed at an early age.
 He got his first drum kit when he was 5 years old.
 By the age of 9, he was the drummer for his grandfather's band, The Cross Cats, and was traveling the Northwest playing small venues.
 Kinney grew up in Renton, where he attended Liberty Senior High School in the Issaquah School District.